openwisp/openwisp-monitoring/docs/user/wifi-sessions.rst

 -----------------------------------

-OpenWISP Monitoring provides a celery task to automatically delete WiFi sessions older than a pre-configured number of days.
+OpenWISP Monitoring provides a celery task to automatically delete WiFi sessions older than a preconfigured number of days.

 .. note::